anatol-grabowski/react-cli/README.md

 ```

 #### Running in dev
-`yarn compile` - compiles using the TS compiler in watch mode with the current config.
+`yarn compile` - compiles using the TS compiler with the current config.

-`yarn watch` - is the same as above but in watch mode.
+`yarn watch` - is the same as above but uses Nodemon to watch changes.

-`yarn [options] [command] <path/Component>` - Uses the cli from the build folder to execute commands
+`yarn [options] [command] <path/Component>` - Uses the cli from the build folder to execute commands.

 ## Contribute